 Undergraduates in the BSc in Chemistry and Biological Chemistry (CBC) programme who opt not to do a Final Year Project must instead complete a Professional Internship.
-This is the module CM4072, which consists of a 22-week full-time internship, doing chemistry-related work at an approved company or institution.
+This is the module CM4072, consisting of a 22-week full-time internship doing chemistry-related work at an approved company or institution.

 The internship can be done in either Semester 1 or Semester 2.
 Please refer to the OAS site for the internship start/end dates.

 “My industrial attachment experience helped me immensely in seeking employment.
 While I was still interning at GlaxoSmithKline (GSK), I managed to secure employment during my final semester via GSK’s Future Leaders’ Programme.
 The attachment gave me a channel to explore and apply the skills I picked up as a CBC undergraduate, in the context of the pharmaceutical industry.
 The experience helped me to settle into my job quickly.”